 HKIN 298 Introduction to Biomechanics (3 sem. hrs.)
 An applied study of the mechanical, anatomical, and biological components of human movement including sport and active daily living activities.
 Prerequisite(s): HKIN 191.
 (3-0) HKIN 303 Advanced Principles of Strength Training (3 sem. hrs.)
 Students experience an in-depth study of the theoretical foundations and practical applications of strength training and program development.
 This course focuses on the neuromuscular/biomechanical basis of strength training: adaptations to resistance training; systems of strength development; and program design variables.
 NB: HKIN 103 or 107 can be taken simultaneously.
-Prerequisite(s): HKIN 103 or 107 or 201 or 202; 191, 298; BIOL 241; third-year standing.
+Prerequisite(s): HKIN 103 or 107 or 201 or 202; 191; BIOL 241; third-year standing.
 (3-1) HKIN 320 Management and Facilities (3 sem. hrs.)
 This course is designed to give the student a broad understanding of recreational management and facilities management.
 Topics include personnel management, fundraising, budgeting, public relations, promotion, use of volunteers, administration practices, legal requirements, facility planning, and parks management.
 NB: Offered every other year.
 Prerequisite(s): Instructor's permission.
 (3-0) HKIN 325 Sociocultural and Philosophical Aspects of Sport and Leisure (3 sem. hrs.)
 An examination of the sociological, cultural, and philosophical dynamics of sport and the way that sport has become a significant socializing agent of society and culture.
 Sport issues and controversies are explored in depth to assist the human kinetics practitioner in applying critical thinking and critical decision-making in the realm of sport and physical activity.
 Prerequisite(s): Third-year standing.
 (3-0) HKIN 336 Outdoor Pursuits (3 sem. hrs.)
 Introduces students to a variety of local and wilderness-based activities and skills.
 Students will develop both technical and interpersonal skills while participating in activities such canoeing, kayaking, hiking, skiing, and navigation/orienteering.
+NB: This course takes place off-campus at a variety of wilderness locations.
+Students are responsible for their own transportation to and from class locations.
 Prerequisite(s): None.
 HKIN 340 Psychology of Sport and Exercise (3 sem. hrs.)
 The need for and purpose of psychology in sport and physical activity.
 An examination of the research focusing on psychological and social psychological factors influencing athletic and motor performance.
 Cross-listed: PSYC 360.